-In the event that the Dean of Student Services schedules a hearing, the Vice President or designee will appoint a qualified five-person committee.
-The Dean of Student Services shall serve as the nonvoting chairperson.
+In the event that the Vice President of Student Services schedules a hearing, the Vice President of Student Services or designee will appoint a qualified five-person committee.
+The Vice President of Student Services shall serve as the nonvoting chairperson.
 A quorum shall consist of four members of the committee and the chairperson.
 Unless the President or Vice President determines otherwise, or both parties agree in writing for the hearing to be public, the hearing shall not be open to the public.